Common New Student Questions

 - Can I use nails to hang up my pictures?

-Items may not be screwed, nailed, bolted or glued to the walls or woodwork in the residence halls or the houses.
-Talk to your RA or upper-class students for ideas about how to hang items on the wall.
+No, items may not be screwed, nailed, bolted or glued to the walls or woodwork in the residence halls or the houses.
+We suggest using 3M brand removable products.

 - Can I switch rooms and/or get a new roommate?

-All room change requests should first be discussed with your Area Coordinator (AC).
-If you don't know who the AC for your quad is, contact the Office of Residential Life.
+Yes, all room change requests should first be discussed with your Area Coordinator (AC).
+If you don't know who the AC for your hall is, contact the Office of Residential Life.

 - I've locked myself out of my room, how do I get back in?